adammessinger/Ad-Astra-Ruby-DB-Course/Week 2/Day 1/wk2_day1_notes.md

 ###Setters

 To change the value of an instance variable from outside the class, you need a **setter** method.
 In Ruby, you can end these method's names in `=` to enable a bit of syntactic sugar.
 It lets you call the setter like either `object.property=('value')` _or_ `object.property = 'value'`.
-If that feels too weird, or too [magical](http://en.wikipedia.org/wiki/Magic_%28programming%29), you can always just name your setters something like `set_value` and call them like any other method.
+If that feels too weird, or too [magical](http://en.wikipedia.org/wiki/Magic_%28programming%29), you can always just name your setters something like `set_property` and call them like any other method.